xal9wiii4ik/tinder/README.md

 # Simple tinder app
 with Postgres, Gunicorn, Nginx docker.
-This application looks like tinder which can send peoples in dependence of your subscribe(without front) with testing which cover all functions
+This application looks like tinder which can send peoples in dependence of your subscribe(without front) with testing which cover all functions.
+Custom auth with chips of simple-jwt

 # Steps of start this applicaiton:
 1) add .env.dev; .env.prod; .env.db; .env.prod.db to source root